Hafsa-Malik/Document-Summarizor/README.md

 ## How To Run

-To run the document summarizer app, you'll need to set up a virtual environment and install the necessary dependencies.
+To run the document summarizer app, you'll need to set up a virtual environment (optional) and install the necessary dependencies.

 1. Clone this repository: